+Those who cannot (or choose not to) receive the eucharistic elements for whatever reason are still encouraged to come forward to receive a blessing.
 The elements of Holy Communion may be taken to those whose condition prevents them from being physically present.
-When Holy Communion cannot be offered, the Love Feast provides an opportunity for significant fellowship in a wide array of settings.
 We encourage the use of non-alcoholic wine or juice for Holy Communion.
 Non-alcoholic juice must be offered as an option where wine is used.